-Canadian-born Scott Wilson is the Director of BEAST and the Electroacoustic Music Studios at the University of Birmingham, where he is Reader in Electronic Music.
+Canadian-born Scott Wilson is the co-director of BEAST and director of the Electroacoustic Music Studios at the University of Birmingham, where he is Reader in Electronic Music.
 Primarily a composer, his works have been presented internationally, and include compositions for both instrumental and electroacoustic forces, as well as structured improvisations for networked music ensembles (usually with BEER, the Birmingham Ensemble for Electroacoustic Research).
 He has been active in developing software for BEAST and new approaches for large-scale multichannel electroacoustic composition.
 He is also active in the development of the SuperCollider computer music language, and was the lead editor of The SuperCollider Book, published by MIT Press.

 Annie Mahtani is Lecturer in Music at The University of Birmingham.
 She completed her PhD under the supervision of Jonty Harrision in 2008 and describes her return to the department in 2014 as a welcome ‘homecoming’.
 An electroacoustic composer and sound artist, Annie composes music for fixed medium often utilising multichannel resources.
 As a dedicated sound forager Annie’s music is created from found sounds often incorporating recordings made during her travels both near and far.